 Grafana has advanced data visualization tools.
 It allows you to create amazing and easily customizable dynamic dashboards.
 Grafana dashboard consists of a group of widgets with which you can create different types of graphs.
-Grafana allows you to explore metrics with ad hoc queries and dynamic drill-down.
+Grafana allows you to explore metrics with ad hoc queries and dynamic drill-downs.
 You can split the view and compare different time ranges, queries, and data sources side by side.
 It provides you with the ability to use different data sources on the same chart.
 It also allows you to create alerts and send notifications to systems like Slack, PagerDuty, VictorOps, and OpsGenie.

 Implementing MQTT, Graphite & Grafana using a Broker

 MQTT brokers are used for transferring data between clients (publishers and subscribers).
 There are different types of brokers.
 For example, Eclipse Mosquitto, HiveMQ, and others.
 In this section, we will look at how to send MQTT metrics to Graphite using different ways.
 In order to send MQTT data to hosted Graphite, it must be formatted in Graphite.

 Eclipse Mosquitto is an open-source message broker that implements MQTT protocol versions 5.0, 3.1.1, and 3.1.
 Mosquitto is lightweight and suitable for use on all devices, from low-power single-board computers to full servers.

 To install Eclipse Mosquitto, read the detailed instructions for different platforms.
 After installation, the broker should start automatically.
 If it hasn't been launched, run the command: